IgorJFS/Challenge_Interview_Simulator/README.md

 # Interview Challenge Simulator

 A technical interview tool that goes beyond LeetCode.
-Instead of abstract puzzles, candidates face a real bug in a real codebase — and are evaluated not only on their ability to fix it, but on how they communicate under pressure.
+Instead of abstract puzzles, candidates face a real bug in a real codebase, and are evaluated not only on their ability to fix it, but on how they communicate under pressure.

+**Stack used: React, C#, .NET 10, TypeScript, Node.js, Entity Framework Core, ASP.NET Core, SQL Server, Google Gemini, Docker**

 ---